 The recognition of child neurology as a specialty of its own in medical care, teaching and research shall be promoted among the profession and in medical schools.
 Models of training curricula and programs and outlines for certification requirements shall be made available to teachers in child neurology and the interests among medical graduates to enter this field shall be stimulated.

 Article 6: Development

 In general, all means for improving the development of child neurology in various parts of the world shall be studied and encouraged.

 Section II: Membership

-Article 7: Types of membership
+Article 7: Membership application

-Active membership shall be for any physician primarily active in child neurology, who has completed beyond medical school in specific teaching hospitals, departments or units:

-I) three years of supervised full-time work in general neurology and child neurology (of which at least one year devoted to each), and

-ii) at least one year of full-time work in pediatrics.

-Should part of the above requirements not be met, exceptions can be made upon submission of evidence of special competence in child neurology approved by a two-thirds affirmative vote of the Membership Committee.